 Well, these six oddities are already quite a bit of humble pie for Google Translate to swallow, but let’s forgive and forget.
-Instead, I’ll focus in on just one confusing phrase I ran into—a five-character phrase in quotation marks in the last paragraph (“南书房行走”).
-Character for character, it might be rendered as “south book room go walk,” but that jumble is clearly unacceptable, especially as the context requires it to be a noun.
+Instead, I’ll focus on just one confusing phrase I ran into—a five-character phrase in quotation marks in the last paragraph (“南书房行走”).
+Character for character, it might be rendered as “south book room go walk,” but that jumble is clearly unacceptable, especially because the context requires it to be a noun.
 Google Translate invented “South study walking,” which is not helpful.

-Now I admit that the Chinese phrase was utterly opaque to me.
+Now, I admit that the Chinese phrase was utterly opaque to me.
 Although literally it looked like it meant something about moving about on foot in a study on the south side of some building, I knew that couldn’t be right; it made no sense in the context.
 To translate it, I had to find out about something in Chinese culture that I was ignorant of.
 So where did I turn for help?
 To Google!
 (But not to Google Translate.)
-I typed in the Chinese characters, surrounded them by quote marks, then did a Google search for that exact literal string.
-Lickety-split, up came a bunch of web pages in Chinese, and then I painfully slogged my way through the opening paragraphs of the first couple of websites, trying to figure out what the phrase was all about.
+I typed in the Chinese characters, surrounded them with quote marks, then did a Google search for that exact literal string.
+Lickety-split, up came a bunch of webpages in Chinese, and then I painfully slogged my way through the opening paragraphs of the first couple of websites, trying to figure out what the phrase was all about.

-I discovered the term dates back to the Qing Dynasty (1644–1911), and refers to an intellectual assistant to the emperor, whose duty was to help the emperor (in the imperial palace’s south study) stylishly craft official statements.
+I discovered the term dates back to the Qing dynasty (1644–1911) and refers to an intellectual assistant to the emperor, whose duty was to help the emperor (in the imperial palace’s south study) stylishly craft official statements.
 The two characters that seem to mean “go walk” actually form a chunk denoting an aide.
 And so, given that information supplied by Google Search, I came up with my phrase “South Study special aide.”

 It’s too bad Google Translate couldn’t avail itself of the services of Google Search as I did, isn’t it?
-But then again, Google Translate can’t understand web pages, although it can translate them in the twinkling of an eye.
+But then again, Google Translate can’t understand webpages, although it can translate them in the twinkling of an eye.
 Or can it?
-Below I exhibit the astounding piece of output text that Google Translate super-swiftly spattered across my screen after being fed the opening of the website that I got my info from:
+Below I exhibit the astounding piece of output text that Google Translate super swiftly spattered across my screen after being fed the opening of the website that I got my info from:

 “South study walking” is not an official position, before the Qing era this is just a “messenger,” generally by the then imperial intellectuals Hanlin to serve as.
 South study in the Hanlin officials in the “select chencai only goods and excellent” into the value, called “South study walking.”
 Because of the close to the emperor, the emperor’s decision to have a certain influence.
 Yongzheng later set up “military aircraft,” the Minister of the military machine, full-time, although the study is still Hanlin into the value, but has no participation in government affairs.
 Scholars in the Qing Dynasty into the value of the South study proud.
 Many scholars and scholars in the early Qing Dynasty into the south through the study.